Cumulative stats (All positions)

 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Mike Vrabel is a football coach in the National Football League (NFL) working as the head coach for the Tennessee Titans.
-He held this position since 2018.
-Prior to this season, he coached for four seasons for the Houston Texans.
-His most recent position was with the Texans as their defensive coordinator.
+Mike Vrabel was a football coach in the National Football League (NFL) from 2014 until 2018, finishing his career with the Tennessee Titans as their head coach.
+Over his five years of coaching his teams compiled a cumulative record of 40-40-0.
 During his career he was the head coach of the Tennessee Titans for the 2018 season.
 The Titans went 9-7-0 during his lone season as a head coach.

 Table of Contents